-We, Lyneer and IDC contemplate that, following the consummation of the Merger, the closing of this offering and the application by IDC of a portion of the cash proceeds it receives in the Merger to pay down the Revolver, the remaining amounts owed under the Revolver will be split between IDC and Lyneer, with Lyneer retaining availability of up to \$40,000,000 under a new revolving credit facility having terms similar to those under the existing Revolver.
-In addition, it is contemplated that IDC will apply a portion of the cash proceeds it receives in the Merger to make payments on the Term Loan, the Seller Notes and the Earnout Notes.
-Upon our payment in full of the Merger Note, the remaining balances on the Term Loan, the Seller Notes and the Earnout Notes will be assumed by IDC, and Lyneer will have no liability or responsibility for the payment of those obligations.
-It is expected that all joint and several debt will not be released until payment in full of the Merger Note, which matures on April 30, 2024.
-Following the restructuring of the Lyneer and IDC joint debt obligations, Lyneer will have no other debt other than the Merger Note, if the Merger Note is not then paid in full, and its outstanding indebtedness under its new revolving credit facility.
-However, it is expected that Lyneer will be required to refinance its obligations under its new revolving credit facility with either the existing lender or a new lender following the restructuring of the Revolver.
+We, Lyneer and IDC contemplate that, following the consummation of the Merger, the closing of this offering and our payment in full of the Merger Notes, the remaining amounts owed under the Revolver will be split between IDC and Lyneer, with Lyneer retaining availability of up to \$40,000,000 under a new revolving credit facility having terms similar to those under the existing Revolver.
+In addition, it is contemplated that IDC will apply a portion of the cash proceeds it receives in the Merger to pay down the Term Loan, the Seller Notes and the Earnout Notes.
+Any remaining balances on the Term Loan and those notes will be assumed by IDC, and Lyneer will have no liability or responsibility for the payment of those obligations.
+Following the restructuring of the Lyneer and IDC joint debt obligations, Lyneer will have no other debt other than its outstanding indebtedness under its new revolving credit facility.
+However, Lyneer will be required to refinance its obligations under its new revolving credit facility with either the existing lender or a new lender on or prior to November 17, 2023.